Colchester (constituency): Constituency profile

-Once the basis for one or two semi-rural seats, the modern-day Colchester constituency is a compact, urban core, containing the city centre and surrounding neighbourhoods.

-The present Colchester constituency most closely resembles the old seat of Colchester North, which was held by the Conservative Bernard Jenkin from 1992 to 1997.

-The seat has one of Britain's largest residential military populations.
+The Colchester constituency is located in Essex and contains most of the city of Colchester.
+The city is historic and was known as Camulodunum in Roman times, during which it served as the capital of Roman Britain and was an important military centre.
+The city continues to be associated with the military today as the site of Colchester Garrison, home of the Parachute Regiment.
+Wealth in the city is divided; the eastern suburb of Greenstead has high levels of deprivation whilst northern and western suburbs like Lexden and Myland are affluent.

+Compared to the rest of the country, residents of Colchester are generally younger and have average levels of wealth and education.
+White people make up 84% of the population, similar to the nationwide figure, with Asians being the largest ethnic minority group at 7%.
+At the local council level, the southern half of the city is represented by Labour Party councillors whilst the northern suburbs elected Liberal Democrats.
+An estimated 52% of voters in Colchester favoured leaving the European Union in the 2016 referendum, identical to the nationwide figure.

 History

 The Parliamentary Borough of Colchester had sent two members to the Parliament of England since the Model Parliament of 1295 until 1707, then to the Parliament of Great Britain from 1707 to 1800 and to the Parliament of the United Kingdom from 1801.
 In 1885, it was one of 36 English boroughs and three Irish boroughs to have its representation reduced to one under the Redistribution of Seats Act 1885.
 Under the Representation of the People Act 1918, the Parliamentary Borough was abolished and replaced with a Division of the County of Essex (later a County Constituency).

 The revised constituency remained virtually unchanged until it was briefly abolished for the 1983 general election following the Third Periodic Review of Westminster Constituencies, but re-established for the 1997 general election as a Borough Constituency by the Fourth Review.

 In 1997, the vote was split three ways with the Liberal Democrat candidate Bob Russell winning with a small majority.
 Russell increased his votes and percentage share in next three elections.
 In the 2010 election this was the only non-Conservative seat in Essex.
 Russell was defeated in the 2015 general election by Conservative Will Quince, by an 11.5% majority.
 In the 2017 election Quince was re-elected by a slightly decreased margin by percentage (10.6%), with Labour moving into 2nd place after a substantial increase in their vote.
 In the 2019 election, Quince increased his majority to 9,423 or 17.6% in percentage terms.
-The seat lost the ward of Old Heath and The Hythe in the 2023 Boundary Commission review but despite this, Colchester was won by Labour for the first time since 1945 in the 2024 United Kingdom general election with Pam Cox as the new MP.
+The seat lost the ward of Old Heath and The Hythe in the 2023 Boundary Commission review which increased the nominal Conservative majority to over 10,000, but despite this, Colchester was won by Labour for the first time since 1945 in the 2024 general election with Pam Cox as the new MP.
 The Liberal Democrats came fourth, narrowly behind Reform UK.